cslev/nmaas/README.md

  - curl for interacting with the controller

 ## Quick Walkthrough:
- The Proof-of-Concept of the architecture is written in a way to demonstrate its process step by step by providing a REST API a user can use for following the operation.
+ The Proof-of-Concept of the architecture is written in a way to demonstrate its process step by step by using its REST API.
 ###### First, download the source into ryu/ryu/app/ directory:
 ```
 $ cd $HOME/ryu/ryu/app/